syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ### View header height

-You can customize the view header height by using the `ViewHeaderHeight` property of `MonthViewSettings`.
-By default,the `ViewHeaderHeight` is `50`.
+You can customize the view header height by using the `ViewHeaderHeight` property of `MonthViewSettings.` By default, the `ViewHeaderHeight` is `50.`

 {% tabs %}
 {% highlight xaml %}